braedon/kong-log-bridge/README.md

  - started_at
  - tries[].balancer_start
 ```

+### Querystring Bool Conversion `--convert-qs-bools`
+When a URL includes a query string parameter without a `=` or value, Kong uses the boolean `true` as the value.
+This can cause Elasticsearch mapping conflicts if is parameter is sometimes provided with a string value.
+This option enables converting any boolean `true` value to an empty string.

 ### Client IP Hashing `--hash-ip`
 This option enables hashing the `client_ip` field to avoid storing sensitive user IP addresses.